The specialists at Duncan & Toplis provide legal and probate services, such as Wills, Inheritance Tax, Lasting Power of Attorney, and more.

 Retaining family wealth and passing on assets to the next generation is a key consideration for many people, but it is not always easy as emotions and financial implications come into play.

-We use extensive knowhow and experience of estate planning to help you put in place plans that will ensure your wishes are carried out and your Inheritance Tax liability is minimised.
+We use extensive knowhow within the legal team and, where necessary, the wider Duncan & Toplis Group to help you put in place plans that will ensure your wishes are carried out, any pitfalls are avoided and your Inheritance Tax liability is minimised.

 Lasting Power of Attorney